SuicaLondon/BlogDraft/IteratePerformance/IteratePerformance.md

 It seems to have some other code is occupying the time of iteration.
 According to the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) again.
 ECMA-262, 5h edition assuming that it may not be present in all implementations of the standard.
 To make sure the code can run in more devices, the forEach includes many checks.

+> "If you want the best performance, please write the mechanical language instead of JavaScript"

+Morden Frontend project seems to not have so high-performance requirements.
+The readability is higher than everything, except the performance diff is more than 10 times.
+For frontend projects, you should avoid using for-in.
+Use forEach and map to increase the semantization.
+For backend Node.js projects or some performance-sensitive components, the basic for-loop seems to be a better choice.

+~~This article is not written for development but written for leetcode.~~